-The best areas for whale shark encounters are Ari Atoll, and Gaafu and Thaa atolls in the south.
-For mantas, the best locations are Ari, Addu, North Male, Haa Alifu and Haa Daalu, and Baa Atoll.
+The best dive areas for whale shark encounters are Ari Atoll, and Gaafu and Thaa atolls in the south.
+For mantas, the best diving locations are Ari, Addu, North Male, Haa Alifu and Haa Daalu, and Baa Atoll.
 For Hammerheads go to Rasdhoo Atoll in North Ari, or Fotteyo Kandu at Veevu Atoll.
 Thresher sharks and tiger sharks can be found at Foahmulah Island all year round.

 BEST DIVE SITES IN MALDIVES